no collateral required*

 According to data from the most recent Joint Federal Reserve Small Business Credit Survey, about 21 percent of surveyed small businesses that applied for financing and had been operating for under two years didn’t get any financing.
 And only 42 percent of applicants got the full amount they requested.

-Term Business Loans carry more advantages than most other financing products.
-They are the cheapest products due to their low interest rates and long terms.
+Term business loans carry more advantages than most other financing products.
+They are the cheapest products due to their low interest rates and carry a longer term.
 They offer the highest borrowing amounts as well.

 Another major advantage is the simplicity of the fee and repayment structure.
-Most entrepreneurs know how Business Term Loans work.
-For this reason, they don’t have to take the time to research unfamiliar products and decide which one would have the least impact on their cash flow.
-This might even seem like a waste of time since there’s no doubt about which product carries the lowest interest rates and monthly payments.
-The repayment structure also makes Business Term Loans very easy to budget for.
+Most entrepreneurs know how business term loans work.
+For this reason, they don’t have to take the time to research unfamiliar products and decide which one would have the least impact on their operating capital.
+This might even seem like a waste of time since there’s no doubt about which product carries the lowest interest rates and payments.
+The repayment structure also makes business term loans very easy to budget for.

 It’s prevalent for entrepreneurs to have poor credit, often for reasons beyond their control.
-But for Business Term Loans, the credit score is by far the most important requirement.
-If you have poor credit, all the world’s revenue probably won’t help you get approved.
-In comparison, most other products are much more accessible for borrowers with poor credit.
+But for business term loans, the credit score is by far the most important requirement.
+If you have a poor credit history, all the world’s revenue probably won’t help you get approved.
+In comparison, most other products provided by online lenders are much more accessible for borrowers with poor credit.

-You may have also heard that the best business loans are reserved for people who don’t actually “need” the money.
+You may have also heard that the best loan options are reserved for people who don’t actually “need” the money.
 This is almost true.
-The lowest rates and longest terms typically go to people with so much money in the bank that they can basically cover their desired investment independently.
+The lowest loan rates and longest repayment terms typically go to people with so much money in the bank that they can basically cover their desired investment independently.

-Unlike other products, Term Business Loans are designed exclusively for significant, revenue-generating investments.
-To clarify, this product is not meant for covering expenses during a rough patch or purchasing an extra order of inventory.
-With other products, you can use the funds in any way you like.
-It isn’t easy to get approved for conventional financing without a plan that shows you’ll be able to pay it back.
+Unlike other loan products, business term loans are designed exclusively for significant, long-term revenue-generating investments.
+To clarify, this option is not meant for shorter-term needs like covering expenses during a rough patch or purchasing an extra order of inventory.
+With other loan options, you can use the funds in any way you like.
+It isn’t easy to get approved for bank loans without a plan that shows you’ll be able to pay it back.

 Lastly, the aforementioned interest systems can be very confusing.
 Two business lenders that offer the same product can have completely different interest systems.
 Other products tend to carry the same fee structure, regardless of where you get them.